mochi-hpc/mochi-doc/docs/source/general/01_mpi.rst

 (and not need the progress loop to be running) or block on a Margo call (and not need MPI progress to happen).

-If the progress loop has been placed in a dedicated ES, it will running continuously in the background and, once again, the client will not have to care about conflicting MPI and Margo calls.
+If the progress loop has been placed in a dedicated ES, it will run continuously in the background and, once again, the client will not have to care about conflicting MPI and Margo calls.